26 Feb The Best Way to Control Access to your Corporate Office

 Securing internal stair cases

-Internal staircases are another weak point in many corporate offices.
+Internal stair cases are another weak point in many corporate offices.
 All too often doors to stairwells are left unlocked or ajar, defeating any other security mechanisms that have been put in place.
-This can allow unauthorized access between floors occupied by different tenants.
+This can allow unauthorised access between floors occupied by different tenants.

 A popular means of securing access to and from internal stairwells is a tandem SwingGate.
 Gates of this kind open for a set amount of time (6 to 10 seconds typically) when somebody swipes their access card.
 During that time any amount of people can pass without the need to swipe their own access card.